nickmonad/bips.dev/web/content/133/index.md

     filters.
 4. Inv's generated from a mempool message are also subject to a fee filter if it exists.
-5. Feature discovery is enabled by checking protocol version &gt;= 70013
+5. Feature discovery is enabled by checking protocol version \>= 70013

 ## Considerations